gruvix/CRUD-Clubs/README.md

-# Football teams CRUD proyect
+# Football teams CRUD project

 ## Expanded Description of Key Features: <a name="team-management"></a>